otto-de/TeamDojo/README.md

 - [OPTIONAL] __Description__ of the level.
 - A __Picture__ to be shown.
 You can find some examples in [examples/images/level](examples/images/level).
 You can create your own icons, but for the best user experience get some help from some skilled UI/UX people.
 - __Required Score__ - A decimal value from 0 to 1.
-You can define how much percent of reached skills are necessary to get this level.
+You can define how much percent of achieved skills are necessary to get this level.
 Default can be 1.0
 - __Skill Score Multiplier__ - A decimal value.
-Here you can specify how much bonus points the team can reach with every skill of this level.
+Here you can specify how much bonus points the team can achieve with every skill of this level.
 Default can be 0.0.
 See [Scoring System](#scoring-system-and-balancing) for more details.
 - [OPTIONAL] __Level Completion Bonus__ - A numeric value.
-How much bonus points the team can reach with the completion of this level.
+How much bonus points the team can achieve with the completion of this level.
 See [Scoring System](#scoring-system-and-balancing) for more details.
 - __Dimension__ - Every Level must be assigned to one dimension.
 - [OPTIONAL] A level can __depends on__ a previous level.
 E.g.: To reach Level 2, all skills of Level 2 and Level 1 must